 Skip to content

 Business leaders often mistake superficial things for culture: The foosball table in the break room or the meeting rooms named after comic book characters.
-But really, company culture is shaped by a host of organizational decisions, some related to infrastructure.
+But really, company culture is shaped by a host of organizational decisions, many of which are tied to infrastructure and people strategy.

-When that infrastructure starts to collapse under the new volumes generated by growth, the culture starts to change.
-Consider these common situations:
+When that infrastructure starts to collapse under the new volumes generated by growth or operational shifts, the culture starts to change.

-• Hiring woes: Once key managers are no longer interviewing all the candidates themselves, companies may veer off course as the personality of new hires deviates from old norms.
+1. Hiring woes: Once key managers are no longer interviewing all the candidates themselves, companies may veer off course.
 Managers begin hiring to fill chairs, not for organizational fit.

-• Talent gaps: One level of experience may have been appropriate for the smaller company but hampers operations in the new, larger organization.
+6. Talent gaps: One level of experience may have been appropriate previously but hampers operations in the new, larger organization.

 While these challenges may seem operational, all directly impact the future culture of your organization because culture is the byproduct of organizational decisions.